PetrBaca/AdvancedRegression/README.md

 jupyter lab
 ```

 **When you open any notebook, make sure it's using the right kernel, which will be named `ib_advanced_regression`**.
-You can check this at the top-right of the Jupyter page (refer to the [dedicated video in the Tool Introduction lesson](https://learn.intuitivebayes.com/courses/intuitive-bayes-introduction/992558-introduction-to-pymc-arviz-and-other-data-science-tools/3004534-installing-pymc)).
+You can check this at the top-right of the Jupyter page (refer to the [dedicated video in the resources lesson](https://www.intuitivebayes.com/view/courses/advanced-regression/1615884-resource-library/5071356-environment-installation-with-anaconda)).

 ### Instructions for pip (only if necessary)